 Sliced dragon fruit can also be dehydrated into thin chips.

 Need some tips on how to get started with dehydrating?
-Read our ultimate guide to dehydrating your garden’s bounty at our sister site, Foodal.
+Read our complete guide to dehydrating your garden’s bounty.

 Recipes and Cooking Ideas

 The flesh of a ripe dragon fruit can be enjoyed raw, scooped out of its peel with a spoon – and when enjoyed this way, some find it tastes best chilled.
 Raw strawberry pears taste especially nice with a little lime juice squirted on top.

 Looking for more ideas on how to use dragon fruit?